Plotting & Analysis

 conv_factors: array_like

 Unit conversion factors.
-The return q_array has already been multiplied by these factors in order to bring it into the desired unit system, but some other parts of the plot routines (e.g., color map limits) may also depend on these factors.
-If the plotting happens in code units, all factors are unity.
+The returned q_array has already been multiplied by these factors in order to bring it into the desired unit system, but they may be useful for other parts of the analysis or plotting.
+If code units are chosen, all factors are unity.

 q_labels: array_like